pyarmak/entrada-1x-docs/user/docs/communities/pageactions.md

 ##Creating a new post
 * Click 'New Post'.
 * Add a post title and body.
 * Users can choose to make their comment anonymous by checking the box beside 'Hide my name'.
+Note that the user's identity will still be visible to community administrators.
 * File Attachments: Users can select a file from their computer to upload with their comment.
 * Set the Time Release Options to set when the comment will be visible to community members.
 * Click 'Save.'